Budget Series: Saving Money on Produce

 - Melons with a thick exterior like watermelon and honeydew

 Each year the different plant diseases and pest problems play a role in how much non-organic farms are spraying pesticides.
 It’s a good idea to check out the EWG’s guide every year to see what they recommend splurging on organic for.
 You can find that by clicking here

-Organic is something I really do love to buy, since pesticides can cause nerve damage and myriad of other health problems, but if the price difference is huge on items that aren’t as critical to be organic (like bananas), I save money and get the cheaper option.
+Organic is something I really do love to buy, since pesticides can cause nerve damage and myriad of other health problems, but if the price difference is huge on items that aren’t as critical to be organic (like bananas), I save money on produce by getting the cheaper option.

 Everyone feels differently on this topic, but I choose to use moderation in the arena of organic.
 I’d rather eat a butt-load of regular vegetables than a tiny amount of organic vegetables.
 But again, I BUY AS MUCH ORGANIC AS I CAN!